 All courses have an online component (discussions, e-mail, and submitting assignments).
 The nursing program offers hybrid classes for those students who do not want a completely online program.
 Hybrid classes meet in-person and online.
 In-person classes typically meet two times a month.

-There is no specific deadline to apply to the Nursing Program at Mercy College.
+There is no specific deadline to apply to the Nursing Program at Mercy University.
 Applications are collected on a rolling basis.
 Only completed applications are reviewed for admission.
 Students are admitted into fall, spring, or summer semester.
 Semester admission depends on when the completed application was reviewed.
 Typically, students are admitted into the next semester, if courses have already begun.
 For example, your application is reviewed in early August, you are eligible for admission in the fall semester.

 The nursing program will accept up to six credits from another graduate program if: the courses were taken within five years of admission date; received a B or better in the course; the course is pertinent to the plan of study.
 Transfer credits taken prior to admission are not computed in the quality point average.

 If you are a permanent resident of another state, have an active RN license in that state and plan to do your clinical practicum experiences in that state, you will not have to obtain a New York State RN license UNLESS your State Board of Nursing does not permit students enrolled in programs out-of-state to do their practicum in their resident state.
-If you are not sure, you can check with the Clinical Coordinator at Mercy College.
+If you are not sure, you can check with the Clinical Coordinator at Mercy University.